pspowell/pspowell.github.io/_posts/2026-01-26-export-windows-drivers-with-powershell.md

 If you see many `.inf` files, your export worked.

+---

 ## Method 2: Export drivers from an offline Windows image (WinPE-friendly) {#method-2-offline-export}

-If you’re booted into **WinPE/WinRE**, or you’ve mounted an offline Windows image, you can export drivers from that offline path.
-The Windows Club shows this pattern for an offline image mounted at `c:\offline-image`: citeturn1view0
+If you’re booted into **WinPE/WinRE**, or you’ve mounted an offline Windows image, you can export drivers from that offline path:

 ```powershell
 $OfflinePath = "C:\offline-image"   # path where the offline Windows is mounted